eclectic-kitty/notes/Poetry Workshop Feedback.md

 at least initially

 love came through for Maia!
-Picke dup on the sex stuff
+Picked up on the sex stuff

 for moon, the warmth was out of place, bodies that are freshly dead

 maia: thinking about Palestine

-moon: was it allegorical or not? moon couhldn't tell
+moon: was it allegorical or not? moon couldn't tell